Wishing Stairs: Plot

-Affected by the death of So-hee, the only person to have treated her with kindness, Hye-ju (who has become slim due to a wish fulfilled by the stairs at the price of suffering bulimia) attempts to keep So-hee's belongings for herself, which made her the target of further bullying, especially from Han Yun-ji, a fellow sculpture student.
-She climbs the steps and wishes for So-hee to come back.
-So-hee returns as a twisted spirit and possesses Hye-ju.
-The possessed Hye-ju confronts Yun-ji for bullying her and stabs her to death.
-Jin-Sung encounters Hye-ju, who tries to convince her that she is So-hee which frightens Jin-sung into fleeing.
-The spirit of So-hee makes Hye-ju light a match in a basement drenched in paint thinner, leaving the troubled girl to perish in flames.
+Affected by the death of So-hee, the only person to have treated her with kindness, Hye-ju (who has become slim due to a wish fulfilled by the stairs at the price of suffering bulimia) attempts to keep So-hee's belongings as a reminder of her only friend, for which she is further bullied, especially by Han Yun-ji, a fellow sculpture student.
+In turmoil, Hye-ju climbs the steps and wishes for So-hee to come back which prompts So-hee to possess her and exact revenge on her tormentor and stab Yun-ji to death.
+Jin-sung encounters Hye-ju, who tries to convince her that she is So-hee which frightens Jin-sung into fleeing.
+The spirit of So-hee finally makes Hye-ju set fire to the basement to scare Jin-sung, but the agonized young sculptor perishes in the flame by accident, and So-hee's ghost is free from her body.

-The night before Jin-sung's departure to the ballet school, she is haunted by So-hee.
+The night before Jin-sung's departure to the ballet school, she is repeatedly pursued by So-hee.
 Unable to endure the torment, she tries to climb the stairs again in order to wish So-hee away.
-Before she can reach the 29th step, So-hee appears and holds her as Jin-sung confesses that she did not hate her and simply wanted to accomplish something of her own and be happy.
-Believing that Jin-sung does not love her as much she does, So-hee crushes Jin-sung's stomach with her embraces, killing her, then vanishes.
+Before she can reach the 29th step, So-hee appears and holds her in place so she can't move.
+Traumatized and upset, Jin-sung confesses that she did not hate her and simply wanted to accomplish something of her own and be happy.
+Believing that Jin-sung does not love her as much as she does, but still is very much in love, So-hee hugs Jin-sung hoping to scare and comfort her, but her embrace is so strong it busts part of Jin-sung's stomach, killing her.
+However, the wish then comes true, and So-hee vanishes.

-Some time later, a new student moves into the dorm room that Jin-sung once occupied.
-A picture of Jin-sung and So-hee is seen on the floor.
-In the photo, So-hee's irises disappear, implying that she still remains.
+Some time later, a new cello student moves into the dorm room that Jin-sung once occupied.
+A picture of Jin-sung and So-hee is still left behind in, in which So-hee's irises suddenly disappear, implying that she still remains.